DewitteRuben/LLM/README.md

 # Overview

 This repository is designed to explore and demonstrate the integration of LLMs with vector search technologies.

-This project showcases various approaches to managing and querying embeddings with the help of Retrieval-Augmented Generation (using FAISS and Chroma).
+It showcases various approaches to managing and querying embeddings with the help of Retrieval-Augmented Generation (using FAISS and Chroma).

 ## Project Structure